 Shared hosting is the most economical type of web hosting as all the server resources are shared between different users.
-You get to use a part of the webserver for a fraction of the cost that you would have to pay for the full server.
+You get to use a part of the web server for a fraction of the cost that you would have to pay for the full server.

 Flexibility to Use other CMS

 Since shared hosting is not specifically built for WordPress websites, you can completely skip using WordPress as your website’s Content Management System (CMS).
-This means you have the option to use any CMS that you might prefer be it Drupal, Joomla, or other.
+This means you have the option to use any CMS that you might prefer be it Drupal, Joomla, or another.

 Many hosts offer unlimited resources in terms of bandwidth, storage, and the number of websites that can be hosted with their shared hosting plans.
 This allows you to use the server resources without any upper limit.

 Hosting your email on your website looks very professional and must be considered by everyone who is planning to establish a website for quite a long term.
 Many shared hosting plans come with email hosting so you don’t need to invest in it separately.

 Since the server is shared among different website owners, the host might overload the server with a large number of websites to cut down on total server maintenance costs.
 Your website performance will be negatively impacted by the increase in server load.
 More the server load, the poorer the website performance.